 Ford Motor Company PESTEL/PESTLE Analysis

-Ford Motor Company PESTEL PESTLE analysis, political economic sociocultural technological ecological legal external factors case study
+Ford Motor Company PESTEL PESTLE analysis, political economic sociocultural technological ecological legal factors, automotive industry environment

 A Ford Edge plug-in hydrogen hybrid.
-Ford Motor Company’s PESTEL/PESTLE analysis indicates major opportunities for global growth based on various external factors.
+This PESTEL/PESTLE analysis of Ford Motor Company indicates major opportunities for global growth based on external factors relevant to the automotive business.
 (Photo: Public Domain)

-Ford Motor Company’s strategies reflect the challenges the firm faces, as identified in this PESTEL/PESTLE analysis.
-A PESTEL/PESTLE analysis identifies the most significant opportunities and threats, based on the external factors in the company’s remote or macro-environment.
+Ford Motor Company’s strategies reflect the challenges that the firm faces, as examined in this PESTEL/PESTLE analysis.
+A PESTEL analysis identifies the most significant opportunities and threats, based on the external factors in the company’s remote or macro-environment.
 Ford’s environment refers to the global automotive industry.
 Each external factor presents an opportunity or threat that the business must address through strategic action.
-As one of the top five players in the global automotive market, Ford ensures that it addresses the issues in its PESTEL/PESTLE analysis.
-These issues are a direct determinant of the organizational development trajectory of Ford.
+As one of the top players in the global automotive market, Ford ensures that it addresses the issues noted in this PESTLE analysis.
+These issues determine how Ford’s mission statement, vision statement, and related goals are achieved through strategies and organizational development.

 1. Governmental support for technological innovation (opportunity)